Bunny (dog): TikTok

 Bunny has a TikTok account run by her owner that showcases videos of Bunny using her "keyboard" to speak.
 Her account currently has over 8 million followers, and over 210 million likes.
 One video posted on her account, of Bunny discussing her owner's missing cat, has exceeded 17.8 million views on the platform.

 Use of language

 Bunny uses augmentative and alternative communication.
 She presses buttons on a mat, each programmed with a recording of a specific word, such as "Bunny", "walk", and "bye".
 Whenever these buttons are pressed, they play the words they are programmed to, similar to the Fitzgerald Key, a method used to teach deaf children sentence structure.
-Bunny can reportedly string at least four words together in broken sentences, such as "ouch", followed by "stranger, paw", a sentence that her owner interpreted as Bunny's paw being hurt.
+Bunny can reportedly string at least four words together in broken sentences, such as "mad, ouch", followed by "stranger, paw"; that sentence resulted in her owner finding a thorn in Bunny's paw.